Army

 Financial Benefits and Scholarships

 Army ROTC scholarships are merit-based and provide full tuition plus books and fees.
-The option of room and board in place of tuition, if you should qualify.
+The option of room and board may be elected in place of tuition, if you should qualify.
 All students receive a monthly stipend to help cover additional expenses.
 The stipend is $420/month for all contracted Cadets for ten (10) months of each school year.
 This allowance is also available to all non-scholarship contracted cadets enrolled in Army ROTC (2nd, 3rd, & 4th years).
 Engineering students may request an additional year of scholarship benefits if they are enrolled in a five-year program.
 Two-, three- and four-year scholarships are available based on time remaining to complete your degree.

 Simultaneous Membership Program